Peter-duiyi/Cplusplus/Implicit and Explicit.md

 Student a("Ming");
 Student b(24);
 ```
-But, actually we can also do it in another way
+But, actually we can also do it in another way.
 ```
 Student c = std::string("Ming");
 Student d = 24;